jacksleight/bard-paragraph-style/README.md

 <!-- /statamic:hide -->

+> **⚠️ Do Not Use:** This addon has been superseded by [Bard Texstyle](https://statamic.com/addons/jacksleight/bard-texstyle), which offers everything this does and more.
+If you're using this already [check the migration guide](https://github.com/jacksleight/statamic-bard-texstyle/blob/main/MIGRATION.md), I’ve made it as simple as I could.

 This Statamic addon gives you the ability to add custom paragraph styles to the Bard fieldtype.

 ## Installation